 Oktoberfest is the world’s largest travelling fair and beer festival.
-Held annually in Munich, Bavaria, Germany, it is a folk festival that lasts around 18 days from Sept to October and sees any people from across the Globe attending the event.
+Held annually in Munich, Bavaria, Germany, it is a folk festival that lasts around 18 days from Sept to October and sees any people from across the globe attending the event.
 The festival is also known as the ‘beer-fest’ and is famous for its parades, food and music.
-Apparently around Over 7,000,000 litres of beer are consumed each year during Oktoberfest.
+Around Over 7,000,000 litres of beer are consumed each year during Oktoberfest.

 Canadians are no strangers to Oktoberfest.
 Across the country, Canadians celebrate it at events like Toronto’s Oktoberfest, Vancouver’s Harvest Haus, Nova Scotia’s Tatamagouche Oktoberfest and Vankleek Hill’s Beau’s Oktoberfest in Quebec.
 All these parties celebrate Germanic traditions of music, beer and food.

-Ontatio’s Waterloo Region is known to be a settlement region for Germans who came in the early 1900s and celebrates Oktoberfest with a huge party.
-This can also be a great time for Canadian companies to being making deals and doing business with Germany.
+Ontario’s Waterloo Region is a settlement region for Germans who came in the early 1900s and celebrated Oktoberfest with a huge party.
+This can also be an excellent time for Canadian companies to make deals and do business with Germany.
 According to sources, $2.9 million of mustard seed and $1,700,000 of pork was exported to Germany in 2017 during Oktoberfest.

-Experts feel that there is scope for more exports during the Oktoberfest festivities since there is a lot more that Germany can benefit from importing.
+Experts feel there is scope for more exports during the Oktoberfest festivities since there is a lot more than Germany can benefit from importing.

 CETA or The Comprehensive Economic and Trade Agreement is a free-trade agreement between Canada, the European Union and its member states.
-It has been provisionally applied, so the treaty has eliminated 98 percent of the tariffs between Canada and the EU.
-This could prove to be good for Canadian companies looking to do trade with Germany during Oktoberfest.
+It has been provisionally applied, so the treaty has eliminated 98 per cent of the tariffs between Canada and the EU.
+This could prove to be good for Canadian companies looking to trade with Germany during Oktoberfest.

-While it is true that Canada actually imports more from Germany than it exports, CETA could mean that Germany could become a new market for Canadian goods and maybe Oktoberfest is the time and place to start.
+While it is true that Canada imports more from Germany than it exports, CETA could mean that Germany could become a new market for Canadian goods, and maybe Oktoberfest is the time and place to start.